3MAH/simcoon/docs/simulation/solver.rst

      - The three Euler angles ``(psi, theta, phi)``, in degrees, giving the material orientation with respect to the reference basis
    * - phases
      - sequence, optional
-     - Sub-phases of a mean-field model (MIHEN, MIMTN, MISCN, MIPLN), passed in memory
+     - Sub-phases of a mean-field model (MIHEN, MIMTN, MISCN, MIPLN), passed in memory: :class:`~simcoon.solver.micromechanics.Ellipsoid` / :class:`~simcoon.solver.micromechanics.Layer` objects (numbered by position) or the dicts :func:`~simcoon.solver.micromechanics.to_phase_dicts` makes of them.
+Their geometry must be the one the model builds, the concentrations must sum to 1, and a sub-phase that is itself a mean-field model carries its own sub-phases in its ``phases`` attribute
    * - record_tangent
      - bool
      - Whether to record the tangent operator in the results (default True)